Laurie Holloway: Jazz, cabaret and television

 Holloway became more associated with jazz after working as musical director for the singer Cleo Laine, which soon led to him joining the John Dankworth Band as pianist and arranger.
 He worked with Dankworth on the 1967 album The $1,000,000,000 Collection and on subsequent Dankworth albums.
 However, more studio and television work soon took over.

 From 1970 until 1975 he was musical director for Engelbert Humperdinck, working on his albums and touring the US, including Las Vegas.
 Other artists he worked with include Stephane Grappelli, Tom Jones, Judy Garland, Liza Minnelli, Sammy Davis Jr., Gilbert O’Sullivan, Mel Torme, Dame Kiri Te Kanawa, Lesley Garrett, Bob Monkhouse, Barry Humphries and Ronnie Corbett.
 He composed several well-known television theme tunes such as Game for a Laugh, Wicked Women, Maggie and Her, Blind Date and Beadle's About.
 He also composed "Hook, Line and Sinker" for the 1970 LWT fishing series Casting Around.

 In 1990, Holloway accompanied Queen Elizabeth II and her sister, Princess Margaret, on the piano for a recording the two made of Scottish childhood songs at Buckingham Palace for the 90th birthday of their mother, Queen Elizabeth The Queen Mother.
 A single cassette was produced featuring a dozen songs, but the recording was lost after the Queen Mother's death.

 His professional association with Michael Parkinson (a Berkshire neighbour and friend) began in 1998 when he became the second musical director of the Parkinson chat show (after Harry Stoneham, who composed the theme tune and directed the first run from 1971 to 1982).
 He worked on the show until 2004 for BBC, and when the show transferred to ITV from 2004 to 2007.
 In 2004, he became the Musical Director for the first three series of the popular dance show Strictly Come Dancing, for which he provided many arrangements every week.

 Personal life and death

 Holloway was awarded the Gold Badge of Merit by the British Academy of Composers and Songwriters and he appeared as a subject of This Is Your Life.
 He was appointed Member of the Order of the British Empire (MBE) in the 2013 Birthday Honours for services to music.

 He was married to the singer Marion Montgomery from 1965 until her death in 2002.
-They had a daughter, Abigail (born 1967).
+They had a daughter.
 He lived in The Fisheries, Bray, Berkshire.

 Holloway died after a brief illness in Berkshire, on 9 January 2025, aged 86.